sada-narayanappa/SCHASDB/README.md

 SCHASDB
 =======
 Contains the DB scripts for SCHAS project.
+Should contains the create script for the db